-Texas Woman's University is primarily oriented to IBM PC-compatibles, however, Apple Macintosh, PowerMac and I-Mac computers are also used.
+TWU is primarily oriented to IBM PC-compatibles, however, Apple Macintosh, PowerMac and I-Mac computers are also used.
 The computers in the campus labs support Microsoft Office Suite, Internet access and academic coursework.

 If you are planning to access TWU's web-based courses and resources off-campus, the following minimum computer configurations are recommended: